amaan-123/Amaan_Horizon_repo/Python/Notes/Python.md

 If you want, I can show how this compares with C# (`public`, `private`, `protected`) and JavaScript (`#privateFields`).

 # Q) I read the tutorial text below on iterators & in the example.
 They define a class with an iter method, but not an init method, and the variable of the iter method is accessed as if it's available to all other methods.
 Does the same hold true in case of a variable defined in methods other than init & iter?
-What is the use of iter if we have the for loop to iterate over lists, tuuples, dicts, and sets?
+What is the use of iter if we have the for loop to iterate over lists, tuples, dicts, and sets?

 "Create an Iterator
-To create an object/class as an iterator you have to implement the methods __iter__() and __next__() to your object.
+To create an object/class as an iterator you have to implement the methods **iter**() and **next**() to your object.

-As you will learn in the Python Classes/Objects chapter, all classes have a function called __init__(), which allows you to do some initializing when the object is being created.
+As you will learn in the Python Classes/Objects chapter, all classes have a function called **init**(), which allows you to do some initializing when the object is being created.

-The __iter__() method acts similar, you can do operations (initializing etc.), but must always return the iterator object itself.
+The **iter**() method acts similar, you can do operations (initializing etc.), but must always return the iterator object itself.

-The __next__() method also allows you to do operations, and must return the next item in the sequence.
+The **next**() method also allows you to do operations, and must return the next item in the sequence.

 Example
 Create an iterator that returns numbers, starting with 1, and each sequence will increase by one (returning 1,2,3,4,5 etc.):